Petter Wallenberg

-Petter Wallenberg (born 1977 in Stockholm) is a multi-awarded Swedish artist, author, director and human rights advocate.
-He is the founding director of Bland drakar och dragqueens (Amongst dragons and drag queens), a multi-awarded theatre production where famous drag queens perform stories to children.
-Petter is also the founding director of Rainbow Riots, an award winning non-profit organisation that uses arts and culture to advocate for human rights for LGBT people globally.
-He has composed and produced several critically acclaimed music albums and in 2013 book "Historien om Leila K" (The Story of Leila K) was released in Sweden.
+Petter Wallenberg (born 1977 in Stockholm) is a Swedish artist and director.
+He is the founding director of Bland drakar och dragqueens ("Among dragons and drag queens"), a theatre production where famous drag queens perform stories to children.
+Wallenberg is also the founding director of Rainbow Riots, a non-profit organisation that uses arts and culture to advocate for human rights for LGBT people globally.
+He has composed and produced several music albums and in 2013 his book Historien om Leila K ("The Story of Leila K") was released in Sweden.